Bureau of Reclamation, Interior.

 End List of Subjects

-For the reasons stated in the preamble, Reclamation proposes to amend part 420 of title 43 of the Code of Federal Regulations as follows:
+For the reasons stated in the preamble, Reclamation is amending part 420 of title 43 of the Code of Federal Regulations as follows:

 PART 420—OFF-ROAD VEHICLE USE